 The purchase price of the Class A common stock that the Company may sell to B. Riley pursuant to the Purchase Agreement will be 97% of the average of the volume weighted average price of the Company's Class A common stock as calculated per the terms set forth in the Purchase Agreement.
-The net proceeds from sales, if any, under the Purchase Agreement, will depend on the frequency and prices at which the Company sells the Shares of Class A common stock.
-To the extent the Company sells the Shares of Class A common stock under the Purchase Agreement, the Company currently plans to use any proceeds for working capital and general corporate purposes.
+The net proceeds from sales, if any, under the Purchase Agreement, will depend on the frequency and prices at which the Company sells the Shares of Class A common stock under the Purchase Agreement, the Company currently plans to use any proceeds for working capital and general corporate purposes.